muhdhaziq02/Hackathon2-Group47/README.md

 ## SISWA SIMULATOR

 ### Description of our game
-The game is a text-based adventure where the player navigates through a series of rooms in a dungeon.
-The player's objective is to defeat enemies, collect items, and reach the exit to win the game.
-The game is played by interacting with the text-based interface through commands entered by the player.
+The game is a text-based free roaming adventure where you, as a freshman of Universiti Sains Malaysia student will navigate through the campus.
+Being a freshman, you are trying to get back to your room and have little to no clue on the directions.
+Along the way, you will encounter various things and have the chance to get to know more on the campus' hidden gems and myths.
+The game is played by interacting with the text-based interface through commands entered by you.

 The dungeon consists of interconnected rooms represented by a linked list.
 Each room has a unique identifier, a description, and may contain an enemy or an item.
 The player starts in the first room and can move to adjacent rooms by choosing a direction (north, south, east, or west) based on the available exits.